auyer/steganography/README.md

 ----
 ### V1 Compatibility:

-It is highly recommended for past users to upgrade to v2, but old users can still use it with:
+It is highly recommended for past users to upgrade to v2, but users can still use the v1 release with:
 ```
 import "gopkg.in/auyer/steganography.v1"
 ```